Yoshi's New Island: Gameplay

 Each level contains several collectible items: up to five flowers, twenty red coins, and thirty stars.
 The lattermost collectible increments the amount of time Yoshi has to rescue Baby Mario upon taking damage.
 To unlock one of the two optional levels in each world, the player must obtain all of the collectibles and finish every level in the respective world with full health.
 The other optional level is unlocked after 30 medals are collected by jumping through the roulette ring at the end of each level.
 This ring functions as the goal of most levels and replaces post-level minigames from the previous Yoshi's Island installments.
 For each flower collected in a level, one is added to the ring; if the ring's meter lands on a flower, the player receives medals, which can also earn extra lives.

 Certain levels feature a section in which Yoshi transforms into one of six objects: a bobsled, a helicopter, a hot air balloon, a jackhammer, a minecart, or a submarine.
 All of Yoshi's transformations are controlled with the console's gyroscope.
 Other sections use the Yoshi Star power-up, which briefly transforms Yoshi into Super Yoshi.
-In this form, Yoshi has invincibility, can travel at high speeds, and is able to run up walls and across ceilings for a short period of time.
+In this form, Yoshi has invincibility, can travel at high speeds, and is able to run up walls as well as across ceilings for a short period of time.

 By eating giant Shy Guy enemies or hitting certain blocks, Yoshi can obtain Mega Eggdozers, a feature introduced in Yoshi's New Island.
-They are massive eggs that can be thrown to destroy normally indestructible terrain and obstacles in the way, providing access to previously obstructed areas and potentially earning the player extra lives.
+They are massive eggs that can be thrown to destroy normally indestructible terrain and obstacles in the way, providing access to previously obstructed areas as well as potentially earning the player extra lives.
 A metal variant of the Mega Eggdozer clears paths in addition to weighing Yoshi down, diminishing jumps but allowing for exploration of underwater areas.

-In addition to the game's story mode, there are six cooperative two-player minigames centered around Yoshi's platforming skillset; for instance, one minigame tasks the player with using eggs to pop as many balloons as possible within a time limit, while another challenges the player to use Yoshi's hovering ability to travel as far as possible while collecting coins.
+In addition to the single-player story mode, there are six cooperative two-player minigames centered around Yoshi's platforming skillset; for instance, one minigame tasks the player with using eggs to pop as many balloons as possible within a time limit, while another challenges the player to use Yoshi's hovering ability to travel as far as possible while collecting coins.
 A new minigame is unlocked every time a world is cleared.
 Yoshi's New Island supports local multiplayer via Download Play.